knmnyn/GMail-Mail-Merge/README.md

 * It uses a separate sheet for metadata to control the merge process.
 * It also draws the template email from the user's emails using standard Gmail search queries.
 You just have to make sure that
 * It adds a debugging variable which should send the email only to a debugging email address.
-* It can customize the subject line, feeding the subject line through the mail merge variable replacement process,
+* It can customize the subject line, feeding the subject line through the mail merge variable replacement process.

 This can be useful for connecting with Google Form output, where responses come in a separate "Form Responses 1" sheet.